 So many people running through your head!
 How will you ever keep them straight?
-With today's template.
-It's a quick list of characters.
+With this template.
+It's a quick list of character names.

 Learn from my early mistakes: In my first version, I thought I was being clever when I named the character I now call "Ike" and his wife: Jack and Jill Maxwell.
 Then I continued the "J" fest by naming all their 5 children "J" names.
 It was awful.
 And confusing.
 Awfully confusing!